yuanz03/tp/docs/UserGuide.md

 <box type="warning" seamless>

-**Warning:** Team deletion is only allowed if there are **no players assigned** to the team.
-You must reassign all players to other teams or delete them first before you can delete the team.
+**Warning:** Deleting a team will remove all players assigned to that team.
+Make sure this is intentional before proceeding.
 </box>

 <box type="info" seamless>